 "Space weather" is an emerging discipline of space science that studies the conditions in space that impact society and Earth's technological systems.
 Space weather is a consequence of the behavior of the sun, the nature of Earth's magnetic field and atmosphere, and our location in the solar system.
+CourseProfile (ATLAS)

-CLIMATE 105 (Chemistry 105) (ENSCEN 105) (ENVIRON 105).
-Our Changing Atmosphere
+CLIMATE 105 (CHEM 105) (ENSCEN 105) (ENVIRON 105) (STS 105).
+Our Changing Atmosphere atmosphere and its components of the environment.
+CourseProfile (ATLAS)

-The science of the greenhouse effect, stratospheric ozone depletion, polar ozone holes and urban smog.
-These phenomena and their possible consequences are discussed, along with the properties and behavior of the atmosphere and its interactions with other components of the environment.
+The science of the greenhouse effect, stratospheric ozone depletion, polar ozone holes, and urban smog.

+These phenomena and their possible consequences are discussed, along with the properties and behavior of the

 CLIMATE 110 (SPACE 110).
-Climate and Space Science and Engineering Seminar Prerequisite: None.
-(1 credit)
+Climate and Space Science and Engineering Seminar

 Seminars by noted speakers, faculty and research scientists, designed to acquaint undergraduates with contemporary science and engineering problems, technologies and broader issues in the global climate and space sciences.
 Technical communication assignments include written and/or oral reports based upon the seminars.
+CourseProfile (ATLAS)